-- a) Religious Education the current topic, vocabulary and pupil reflections and questions - b) Literacy working wall Working walls should be used to record and visualise the learning process.
+- a) Religious Education the current topic, vocabulary and pupil reflections and questions - b) English working wall Working walls should be used to record and visualise the learning process.
 Teachers and pupils should refer and add to working walls throughout the unit of work/topic.
-A working wall is a "work in progress"; it is not always necessary to back or mount all work. - c) b.
-Numeracy working wall modelled and scaffolded working out, mathematical vocabulary, number line or square, visual representations - d) c.
-Assessment for learning display + Literacy targets + Numeracy targets + Self and peer-evaluation (questions, scaffolds, prompts) + Marking symbols
+A working wall is a "work in progress"; it is not always necessary to back or mount all work.

+- c) Maths working wall modelled and scaffolded working out, mathematical vocabulary, number line or square, visual representations - d) Assessment for learning display + Targets + Self and peer-evaluation (questions, scaffolds, prompts) + Marking symbols